 - Raising awareness about free or affordable computer and internet access in libraries, digital skills training and learning circles, and reaching out to women and unemployed youth.

 - Providing basic digital and mobile information literacy training for women and youth in libraries.

-- Identifying knowledge and skills needs of women and unemployed youth, and organizing and facilitating learning circles that meet these needs, drawing on courses available through the P2PU online learning platform.
+- Identifying knowledge and skills needs of women and unemployed youth, and organizing and facilitating learning circles that meet these needs, drawing on courses available through the P2PU online learning platform and other sources.

-- Organizing digital literacy camps for people living in remote rural areas.
+- Organizing digital literacy training camps for people living in remote rural areas.